Au Sable Institute

 The Au Sable Institute of Environmental Studies is an educational organization that provides field-based environmental science courses to students from participating Christian colleges.

 By educating and inspiring future leaders, Au Sable has been a major player in the Creation Care movement within evangelical Christianity.

 The campus is located in northern lower Michigan, outside of Mancelona, Michigan.
-Courses are also offered in Washington State, India, and Costa Rica, through partnerships with other organizations.
+Courses are also offered in Washington State and Costa Rica, through partnerships with other organizations.